FOREX-Euro rises against dollar and yen but seen vulnerable

 “We remain sceptical of euro strength and will be watching funding rates in the first days of the new year for signs that the liquidity squeeze which supported the euro mid-December is continuing to fade,” said BNP Paribas analysts in a note.

-The euro was down 1.1 percent against the Swedish crown at 8.8584 crowns after November retail sales in Sweden rose more than expected.
+The euro was 0.8 percent down against the Swedish crown at 8.8842 crowns after November retail sales in Sweden rose more than expected.

-The dollar hit 105.415 yen, its highest level since October 2008, in Asian trading but gave back gains to trade marginally lower at 105.07 yen, down 0.1 percent on the day.
+The dollar hit 105.415 yen, its highest level since October 2008, in Asian trading but gave back gains to stand marginally down at 105.09 yen, down 0.1 percent on the day.

 The yen has been the weakest major currency this year, weighed down by the BOJ’s pledge to keep interest rates low.